PECommerce/PECommerce_Web_Page/README.md

 EMAIL_USERNAME
 API_PASSWORD
 SENDERNAME
+Also all the details in accounts are false and the all have the same password:- 12345.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.